FlurinLa/Flurin_BIO392/CNVreading.md

 ## 8. The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
 What are the functions of these genes?
 And why did the authors sav that they seem to be non-essential?
 (Homozygous deleted genes)
+- null CNVs were limited to 0.75% of the genome in the stringent map
+- genes seem to be non-essential, as they could be missing from the genomes of apparently healthy individuals
+- might be duplicated genes
+- function of non-essential genes may be redundant, or they may be related to late-onset phenotypic consequences that do not substantially reduce the fitness

-9. If you are a medical doctor, how do you use this map as a tool to assess the clinical importance of a CNV?
+## 9. If you are a medical doctor, how do you use this map as a tool to assess the clinical importance of a CNV?
 (Clinical application of the CNV map part in Discussion)
+- map can be used to guide the development of CNV-specific genotyping assays
+- To assess the clinical importance of a CNV found in a case subject, the criteria could include:
+  (i) whether it is found among the CNVRs of the CNV map (ii) whether it overlaps with medically rel- evant genes.
+- Comparisons between 2 inclusive and stringent maps could allow consideration of conditional phenotypes
+- Genomic background, including ethnicity, can influence the thresholds.
+  -  For example, the low copy number (4.8%) of the amylase gene is a disadvantage in Asian populations, particularly in the Japanese, but it has no effect in African populations